What are D3M Icons and how are they unique?

 D3M Icons are elements that represent a device or some type of equipment that will appear in your diagram.
 Each icon in D3M has three components to it:

-- Properties which can be used to store important information, quote parts & settings
+Properties that can be used to store important information, quote parts & settings

 Creating a new D3M Icon